| Appendix 5: Articles

 country, we Mayamar also celebrate the World Food Day every

+year.
 Being endowed with equitable weather conditions and

 abundance of land and water resources, Myanmar has made great